Myth of Voter Fraud

 It’s important to protect the integrity of our elections.
 But we must be careful not to undermine free and fair access to the ballot in the name of preventing voter fraud.

 The Brennan Center’s ongoing examination of voter fraud claims reveal that voter fraud is very rare, voter impersonation is nearly non-existent and much of the problems associated with alleged fraud in elections relates to unintentional mistakes by voters or election administrators.
 Our report "The Truth About Voter Fraud" reveals most allegations of fraud turn out to be baseless — and that of the few allegations remaining, most reveal election irregularities and other forms of election misconduct.

-Voter fraud should not be countenanced in our elections but we must find a balance and not impose solutions that make it harder for millions of eligible Americans to participate in our democracy.
+Voter fraud is not acceptable in our elections, but we must find a balance and not impose solutions that make it harder for millions of eligible Americans to participate in our democracy.